Alan Young (lawyer): Media and communications

 In 1995, Young worked as legal commentary for CTV Television Network news coverage of the three-month trial of the serial killer Paul Bernardo.
-Young's recollection of the case figures prominently in the four part documentary revisiting the case "The Ken and Barbie Killers: The Lost Murder Tapes", which premiered on the Discovery Plus channel in December 2021.
+His recollection of the case figures prominently in the four part documentary revisiting the case "The Ken and Barbie Killers: The Lost Murder Tapes", which premiered on the Discovery Plus channel in December 2021.

-There have been several print articles written about Young's contributions to the legal profession.and profiles of his work have aired on a number of television news programs: Person to Person with Paula Todd (TVO,2000) and CBC News InDepth (2003).
+There have been several print articles written about Young's contributions to the legal profession, and profiles of his work have aired on a number of television news programs: Person to Person with Paula Todd (TVO, 2000); CBC Newsworld (2002).

 In 2003, Young was recognized by Now Magazine in their annual Best of Toronto Awards, and as Freedom Fighter of the Month by High Times magazine.

-On two occasions, Young has spoken at the annual Ideacity Conference, hosted by Moses Znaimer.
-The issues which he has discussed at this conference include that of wrongful conviction as well as the legalization of marijuana.
+On two occasions, he spoke at the annual Ideacity Conference, hosted by Moses Znaimer.
+The issues which he discussed at this conference included that of wrongful conviction as well as the legalization of marijuana.